tbroyer/gradle-errorprone-plugin/README.md

 and will override the compiler by prepending the dependencies to the bootstrap classpath (using a `-Xbootclasspath/p:` [JVM argument][BaseForkOptions.getJvmArgs]).

+Starting with Gradle 6.7, you can [configure `JavaCompile` tasks][gradle-toolchains] to use a specific JDK compiler, independently of the JDK used to run Gradle itself.
+The plugin will use the toolchain version, if any is specified, to configure the task.
+This allows you to enforce compilation with JDK 8 (properly configured for Error Prone!) while running Gradle with e.g. JDK 11, or the reverse: enforce compilation with JDK 11 while running Gradle with JDK 8.

-Alternatively, you can [configure `JavaCompile` tasks][ForkOptions.setJavaHome] to use such a JDK while still using JDK 8 for running Gradle:
+Alternatively, or for previous versions of Gradle, you can [configure `JavaCompile` tasks][ForkOptions.setJavaHome] to use such a JDK while still using JDK 8 for running Gradle:
 ```gradle
 tasks.withType(JavaCompile).configureEach {
     options.fork(javaHome: project.getProperty("jdk11home"))